Elections in 2021

 Candidate Election Address for the Police, Fire and Crime Commissioner Election

-Candidates in the PFCC Election for North Yorkshire can write and have published online an election address.
+Candidates in the PFCC Election for North Yorkshire can write and published online an election address.
 An election address is a campaign statement that a candidate makes to persuade electors to vote for them.
 These are available online here.

 Candidates and Agents

 The Electoral Commission's resources and guidance is available online; candidates and agents are strongly encouraged to make use of the guidance.
 Links to the appropriate sections are set out below:

 Published below are the expenses forms that candidates and agents need after the elections.
 These forms were also part of the nomination packs.